ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/security/ole-hardening.md

+OLE Hardening
 ---

-title: "OLE Hardening"
-weight: 50
-description: "This section describes the design decisions associated with Object Linking and Embedding (OLE) on Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with Object Linking and Embedding (OLE) on Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 Object Linking and Embedding (OLE) is a functionality within Microsoft Office which enables the embedding and linking to documents and other objects.
 OLE is utilised to seamlessly integrate several types of data or components within a Microsoft Office file.